learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 You'll be adding the routes you create to this file and saving them within the `routes` variable.
 You'll need to provide routes for `/`, `/directors`, `/actors`, and `/movie`.
-The `/movie` route should also include a URL parameter called `title`.
+The `/movie` route should also include a URL parameter called `id`.
 Don't forget that you'll need to import components into this file!

 ### index.js